nadgeri14/nlp_project/README.md

 ### 3.4 Training Model

-  After training, validation, test samples are created, run the model using the following
+  After training, validation, test samples are created, run the model using the following.
+Change the parameters based on the model you want to use.
+The argument `gnn`  takes the following values `['gat', 'transformer']`

   ```
   python training_graph.py --patience=40 \